The terms and abbreviations you need to knowSalvus Team

 A lit order is one which can be seen by other market counterparts.
 A dark order is one which cannot be seen by other market counterparts.
 Matching dark orders are automatically executed by the trading venue without each counterpart knowing details of the other.

 Stands for the Market Abuse Directive, a measure aimed at reducing market abuse (see Market abuse).
-It applied to any financial instrument admitted to trading on a regulated market or in respect of which a request for admission to trading had been made.
+It applies to any financial instrument admitted to trading on a regulated market or in respect of which a request for admission to trading had been made.
 It was repealed and replaced by the Market Abuse Regulation with effect from 3 July 2016.

 Manipulating devices refers to trading, or placing orders to trade, which employs fictitious devices or any other form of deception or contrivance.